 Slay the Spire is a turn-based rogue-like with a card battle system.
-It is developed by Mega Crit and has been in early access.
-It leaves early access January 23rd.
-It is available on Steam.
-This Game was reviewed by Joseph Pugh.
+It was developed by Mega Crit.
+It is available on Steam and Humble Bundle.
+The humble bundle link is a referral, if you purchase the game through it I get a small commission.
+This game was reviewed by Joseph Pugh.

 Slay the Spire is a challenging and highly replayable rogue-like.
 You play as one of three characters attempting to scale a 51 level spire.
 Each floor has an encounter for you to interact with, whether that’s battling a creature, dealing with a random event or visiting a merchant.
 Each stage of the spire has a challenging boss battle.
 If you die, you start over from the beginning.
 But Its rare for any two playthroughs to feel alike.

 At the start of the game, you select between one of three characters, the Ironclad, the Silent and the Defect.
 Each one has a distinct playstyle, and even within each character, you can tailor them to your liking by selecting the cards that go to your deck.

 The Ironclad is a warrior who heals a bit after each combat.
 He has a lot of cards that raise his strength, heals himself and inflicts heavy damage while crippling the enemy.

 The Silent is a rogue type who has a lot of manipulation type cards and can inflict poisons on her foes.

 The Defect is a wizard type character who uses various orbs to inflict damage or buff itself.

 Every character has a starting deck of cards, and you will add to this deck as you play.
 Each one also has a set of unlockable cards and relics that can appear in future runs once you unlock them.